-The Department will consider requests for transfer of credits from courses taken outside of the Childhood Studies program.
+The Department will consider requests for transfer of up to 9 credits from courses taken outside of the Childhood Studies program.
 The decision of whether to accept any credit will be based on the criteria established by the Graduate School.